animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 >
 > Since she was being drugged with personality-disinhibiting benzos in that psychiatric unit, the institution, through the captivity and drugging of her, committed a date-rape.
 >
-> Benzos are personality-disinhibiting, like alcohol or GHB, all of which have the same mechanism of action.
-GHB is also a GABA agonist.
+> Benzos are personality-disinhibiting, like alcohol or GHB, all of which have the overlapping mechanism of action of being GABA agonists.
 The psychiatric ward is where she had sex with the 50-something year-old janitor.

 This could've been prevented if she had another resort, a medically studied and socially appreciated one.